 How Slack may use Customer Data (e.g. messages, content, files) and Other Information to update our services

-Here are a few examples of improvements and privacy protective techniques our product and analytics teams may use to develop and update Slack:
+Working from the above principles, here are a few examples of improvements and privacy protective techniques that our product and analytics teams may use to develop, update and improve Slack: